Automattic/Edit-Flow/BLOCKS.md

   // @see in "common/php/trait-block-editor-compatible.php
   use Block_Editor_Compatible;

-  // Holds the reference to the module, so we can use the module's logic
+  // Holds the reference to the module, so that we can use the module's logic.
   $ef_module;

   function module_admin_scripts() {